26th May, 2021

-A good bookkeeper will ensure invoices are sent promptly, follow up on late payments and manage all cash coming into the business.
+A good bookkeeper will make sure invoices are sent promptly, follow up on late payments and manage all cash coming into the business.
 This role can often be the make or break of a small business.

 If you employ staff, payroll can become a large task.
 Paying your staff can involve checking timesheets, allocating any commission payable, calculating payroll tax and superannuation, and keeping accurate employee records including their bank account details.

 Reconciling the bank transactions to your accounting system is important because you need to make sure all transactions are accounted for.

-If you have any business loans or other areas that require regular reports they will be able to do this as well.
+If you have any business loans or other areas that require regular reports they’ll be able to do this as well.

-Finally, your bookkeeper will provide regular financial reports: profit and loss, balance sheet, budgets and cash flow forecasts that will give you all the information you need to improve the financial performance of your business.
+Finally, your bookkeeper will provide regular financial reports: profit and loss, balance sheet, budgets and cashflow forecasts that will give you all the information you need to improve the financial performance of your business.

 If you don’t have MYOB online accounting software, there’s an online accounting solution for every stage of your business.
 A good bookkeeper is an asset, and you should view any cost associated with your bookkeeper as an investment in your business.